-This course addresses complex issues in guardianship, specifically ethics, communication, advocacy, and the complicated conflicts of interest created by the overlap of guardianship as a legal obligation, a business, and as a social good.
+This course addresses complex issues in guardianship, specifically ethics, communication, advocacy and the complicated conflicts of interest created by the overlap of guardianship as a legal obligation, a business and a social good.
 It also presents issues related to the professionalism of certified professional guardians (governance, relationship to the court, disciplinary process) and operating a business.

-In this course, the scenarios related to the case study clients will become more complicated.
-Lessons on more complex financial, legal, and medical decision making issues will be presented and students will receive instruction on extra statutory tasks, restoring incapacitated persons’ rights and terminating guardianships.
+In this course, the case-study scenarios will become more complicated.
+You’ll tackle more complex financial, legal and medical decision-making issues, and you’ll receive instruction on extra statutory tasks, restoring incapacitated people’s rights and terminating guardianships.

 At the end of this course, the student will be able to:

 - Apply CPG standards of practice as a reference point and guide for problem-solving

 - Apply an ethical decision-making model to complex issues in guardianship practice, such as medical care and complicated financial situations

 - Describe and demonstrate good communication techniques for engaging in constructive problem-solving with client, family and other stakeholders